 CAMPING.

-Camping is a fun chance to reconnect with nature, embrace the great outdoors and spend quality time with your family… including the four-legged members!
+#DogsWhoCamp saw a growth of 13.8% between December 2021 and September 2022 – from 33,009 to 37,548 posts.
+And we can see why – it’s a fun chance to reconnect with nature, embrace the great outdoors and spend quality time with your family… including the four-legged members!

 To make it the perfect getaway, make sure you choose a site that welcomes dogs and is a manageable distance away for your dog to travel.
 Pack all your dog’s essentials including a doggy first-aid kit, and make sure they’re always wearing a collar and tag.
 It might even be worth camping in the garden for a night so they get used to the tent set up.
-The all-electric MINI Aceman is perfect for camping with your family and dog, offering plenty of space for everyone and a boot to comfortably store your camping gear.
-With a single-charge range of up to 252 miles, it allows you to go further for less*.

 OUR SUGGESTED SPOTS: Snowdonia National Park in Wales is home to beautifully rugged mountains, glacial lakes and countless hiking trails – perhaps the ultimate combo for a memorable dog walk.
 From lakeside retreats to rustic glamping getaways, there are also plenty of (dog-friendly) places to set up camp in the area.